camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 ```

 (requires Kustomize>7a1a231, kubectl, and Skaffold)
 If your workflow is currently painful, you might want to try skaffold.
 It has good support for a variety of templating tools (like Kustomize and Helm), CI and build tools, and infrastructure providers.
 The `skaffold.yaml` included is configured for google cloud build and GKE, which provides a very easy way to get going on production grade infrastructure.
 You'll need to change the image name to your GCP project-id if you want to use it.
 Then `skaffold run` aka `make skaffold` will upload the Dockerfile context to cloudbuild, build the image and save it to GCR, then apply the manifests to your cluster.
 You still need kustomize from HEAD.
-This is the behaviour of `make skaffold`, but skaffold has many other capabilities.
+This is the behaviour of `make skaffold`, but Skaffold has many other capabilities.

-### Manifests Only Workflow

-(requires kubectl)
-If you don't want to use kustomize or skaffold, you can refer to the manifests in `generated-manifest.yaml`, and adapt them to the workflow of your choice.

 ## Prerequisites